garethrogers2828/goodfellas/README.md

 - The footer section includes links to the relevant social media sites for GoodFellas.
 The links will open to a new tab to allow easy navigation for the user.
 - The footer is valuable to the user as it encourages them to keep connected via social media.

+## Future Features

+- Resgister Interst Form to be changed to a booking form allowing vistors to sedlect a date and time

 ## How to View the Project

 - (https://garethrogers2828.github.io/goodfellas/index.html)